 One of the first iPhone apps for cyclists to hit the app store, was Cyclemeter (£2.99).
 Since then, the developer has been tirelessly updating it with new and amazing features, all the while keeping its simple appeal.
 Nowadays, I tend to use Strava for tracking my cycling, but Cyclemeter remains the best app for importing cycling routes.
-I can research great bike rides and then import them easily in to the app, by emailing myself the KML file.
+I can research great bike rides and then import them easily in to the app, by emailing myself the KML or GPX file.
 Then, I simply tap the attachment and choose to open it in Cyclemeter.
 With the ride on my iPhone screen, I attach my iPhone bike mount and off I go!

 Find your nearest cycle hire bike